- SAFESPORT PROGRAM

 Background checks are important tools in keeping our athletes safe.
 All USAWP coach, referee, and club administrator members of USA Water Polo must pass a criminal background check, or obtain a waiver from a special hearing panel, in order to become certified professional members.
 Follow these links: Coach Screening --- Referee Screening --- Club Administrator Screening

 TRAINING AND EDUCATION

 Coach, referees, and club administrators, including all High Performance and ODP Coaches and staff members are required to complete the SafeSport training.
-Upon completion of the SafeSport training, the member should save a copy of the certification of completion, *required every two(2) years.
+Upon completion of the SafeSport training, the member should save a copy of the certificate of completion, *required every two(2) years.
 The USA Water Polo National Office will receive record of course completion directly from the Training Site and will record it within your member account.
 Failure to complete training will result in a disqualification from participation in USA Water Polo activity.

 1. Login to your USAWP membership account

 2. Select "Start the SafeSport program" under the Member Requirements grid on your home page

 3. Register for SafeSport within your member account (no charge)

 4. Follow on-screen instructions in your confirmation and go to US Center for SafeSport to complete training